zarigata/PoorCraftultra/README.md

 Artifacts are installed under `install/<preset>` when you run `cmake --install`.

-## Current Status (Phase 5 Complete)
+## Current Status (Phase 6 Complete)

 PoorCraft now boots into a fully managed SDL2 window, selects the optimal renderer (Vulkan first, OpenGL fallback), clears the screen at >60 FPS, reports GPU vendor and capabilities, exposes a toggleable VSync, and ships with a physics-driven first-person player controller.
-The input system captures keyboard and mouse state (including SDL relative mouse mode) to drive WASD/sprint movement, jumping, and fly-mode vertical controls, while a new Player entity performs swept AABB collision detection against the voxel world.
+The input system captures keyboard and mouse state (including SDL relative mouse mode) to drive WASD/sprint movement, jumping, and fly-mode vertical controls, while a Player entity performs swept AABB collision detection against the voxel world.
 Continuous integration spins up Xvfb with Mesa's lavapipe for headless testing, ensuring rendering logic and foundational systems are validated on Linux alongside native Windows/macOS runs.
+With Phase 6 complete, the engine additionally supports block breaking and placement via DDA raycasting, seamlessly updates chunk meshes across boundaries, and introduces a nine-slot hotbar inventory for quick block selection.

 ## Features